 - Bachelor of Music Theatre – UBAA

-Teaches: Jazz, Stretch & Strengthen and Troupe classes
+Teaches: Jazz, Stretch & Strengthen and Competition Team classes

 Starting ballet training aged of two, Brittany’s passion for performing arts has taken off and she has just graduated with a Bachelor of Music Theatre from UBAA having recently performed her graduating showcase at the Melbourne Theatre Company.
 Brittany has attained distinctions in AMEB singing exams up to Grade 8 as well as Speech and Drama where she achieved the highest score in the region for her final exam from the Trinity College of London.
 Brittany is also studying her Diploma of Education in Speech and Drama, which will allow her to further develop her love of performance and working with students.
 Brittany has been teaching in Ballarat for many years & has recently moved to Melbourne to continue her passion of Music Theatre.